Corporate social responsibility: Regulation

 Fifteen European Union countries are actively engaged in CSR regulation and public policy development.
 CSR efforts and policies are different among countries, responding to the complexity and diversity of governmental, corporate, and societal roles.
 Some studies have claimed that the role and effectiveness of these actors were case-specific.
 This variety among company approaches to CSR can complicate regulatory processes.

 Canada adopted CSR in 2007.
 Prime Minister Harper encouraged Canadian mining companies to meet Canada's newly developed CSR standards.

-The 'Heilbronn Declaration' is a voluntary agreement of enterprises and institutions in Germany especially of the Heilbronn-Franconia region signed on 15 September 2012.
-The approach of the 'Heilbronn Declaration' targets the decisive factors of success or failure, the achievements of the implementation, and best practices regarding CSR.
+The 'Heilbronn Declaration' is a voluntary agreement between enterprises and institutions in Germany, especially in the Heilbronn-Franconia region, signed on 15 September 2012.
+The approach of the Heilbronn Declaration targets the decisive factors of success or failure, the achievements of the implementation, and best practices regarding CSR.
 A form of responsible entrepreneurship shall be initiated to meet the requirements of stakeholders' trust in the economy.
 It is an approach to make voluntary commitments more binding.

-In opposition to mandated CSR regulation, researchers Armstrong and Green suggest that all regulation is "harmful", citing regulation as the cause for North Korea's low economic freedom and per capita GDP.
-They further claim without source that "There is no form of market failure, however egregious, which is not eventually made worse by the political interventions intended to fix it," and conclude "there is no need for further research on regulation in the name of social responsibility."
+In opposition to mandated CSR regulation, researchers Armstrong and Green suggest that all regulation is "harmful", citing regulation as the cause of North Korea's low economic freedom and per capita GDP.
+They further claim without source that "There is no form of market failure, however egregious, which is not eventually made worse by the political interventions intended to fix it", and conclude "there is no need for further research on regulation in the name of social responsibility."

 Laws

 In the 1800s, the US government could take away a firm's license if it acted irresponsibly.
 Corporations were viewed as "creatures of the state" under the law.
 In 1819, the United States Supreme Court in Dartmouth College vs. Woodward established a corporation as a legal person in specific contexts.
 This ruling allowed corporations to be protected under the Constitution and prevented states from regulating firms.
 Countries have included CSR policies in government agendas.

-On 16 December 2008, the Danish parliament adopted a bill making it mandatory for the 1100 largest Danish companies, investors, and state-owned companies to include CSR information in their financial reports.
+On 16 December 2008, the Danish parliament adopted a bill that required the 1,100 largest Danish companies, investors, and state-owned companies to include CSR information in their financial reports.
 The reporting requirements became effective on 1 January 2009.
 The required information included: